 One criterion with which to classify different types of pants is the cut.
 Regarding pant length, they can be distinguished among long ones, 7/8, 3/4, shorts and hot pants.

 In addition, pants are differentiated according to how wide they are, what leg shape they have, or how high the waistband is.

 This is how, for example, pants with a rather low waistband are called hipsters, and ones with a very high waistband are called High Waist.
 Also, there are bootcut pants which have a wider cut of the lower legs area.
 Bootcut can be found from many American brands.

-Bootcut paints often also have straight legs but in contrast to straight cut, the legs are wider on the bottom to make room for boots.
+Bootcut pants often also have straight legs but in contrast to straight cut, the legs are wider on the bottom to make room for boots.
 Straight cut pants do not have that additional space.
 They just have straight legs from top to bottom.

 So-called Baggy jeans are wide cut, with a waistband that sits under the hip.
 Baggy and Cargo have a similar cut, but Cargo pants do not sit below the waist.

 Leggings, Treggings, stirrup, drainpipes, capris and hot pants have a rather narrow cut.

 Skinny or petite fit is the newest trend.
 Here the pants are not loose at the ankle but (very) tight fitting.
 For many people, petite fit does not work well as their calves might be too large.

 While Capris reach the middle of the calves and are usually slightly slit at the sides, hot pants are narrow, tight shorts.

 Flared jeans are among the pant models with a narrow top and wide bottom, which are also often called Trumpets because of their trumpet-like shape.

 The latest trend is to wear stretch materials.
 This is even true for denim jeans.
 Stretch material has the advantage to adapt to the different shapes of people wearing the clothes.
 Also stretch pants grow and shrink with the owner.